 Is there a time period involved with filing for a non-disclosure?

-Anyone who has received a felony conviction who has completed their deferred adjudication probation must wait a period of five years.
+Anyone who has received a felony case and has completed their deferred adjudication probation must wait a period of five years.
 Anyone who has received a misdemeanor who has completed their deferred adjudication can immediately petition, unless their offense falls under the two-year waiting period clause.

 A more extensive listing can be obtained by counsel.
 For more information on how we can assist in helping you obtain a non-disclosure, contact us at The Law Firm of Kevin B. Ross, P.C. today!